ArtiPedia/blog-v3/_posts/2017-07-09-google-form-customization.md

 ## After submission
-I found no way to redirect users back to the website after submission of the form.
+I found no way to redirect users back to the website after submitting the form.
 But you can edit the message and provide a link back to the website.
 This custom message and link will be shown to the users after they submit the form.

 ![Customize Google Forms](/images/google-form-customization-5.png)